Government relations: Working for the sector

 Interested in getting involved?

-For more information or to discuss other ways you can get involved, please contact Alana Baker, AIA Canada’s Vice President of Government Relations and Research.
+For more information or to discuss other ways you can get involved, please contact our Government Relations team.